 A model mom at peace with her body.

-FP: What kind of mother do you think you will be?
+FP: What kind of birth are you planning?